ployground/ploy/README.rst

 There are plugins for EC2 (ploy_ec2), FreeBSD Jails (ploy_ezjail) and more.
 You can create, delete, monitor and ssh into instances while ploy handles the details like ssh fingerprint checking.
 Additional plugins provide advanced functionality like integrating Fabric (ploy_fabric) and Ansible (ploy_ansible).

+You can find the detailed documentation at http://ploy.readthedocs.org/en/latest/

 Installation
 ============